jonathan-orellana/marvel-jeopardy/README.md

 ## 📜 License

 This project is for educational purposes under CS4640 at the University of Virginia.
 Not affiliated with or endorsed by Marvel Entertainment.
+MIT License is available for our code and work.